mendix/docs/content/en/docs/catalog/_index.md

 * In Mendix Studio Pro, entities are exposed in a [published OData service](/refguide/published-odata-services/), and upon deployment of the app to an environment hosted in the Mendix Cloud, the service is automatically registered in the Catalog.
 For details on publishing an OData service from a Mendix app, see the [Publishing to the Catalog](/catalog/share-data/#publishing) section of *How to Share Data Between Apps*.
 * OData v4 services originating from non-Mendix sources can be registered manually.
 For further details, see [Register OData Resources in the Catalog](/catalog/register/register-data/).
-* Using the [Data Hub API](/apidocs-mxsdk/apidocs/catalog-apis/) you can set up a registration pipeline to register data sources from your business application.
+* Using the [Catalog API](/apidocs-mxsdk/apidocs/catalog-apis/) you can set up a registration pipeline to register data sources from your business application.

 ### 3.4 Curate – Maintaining Registered Assets